 A speedometer indicates how fast the vehicle is traveling at any given moment.
 The odometer tells us how far the vehicle has traveled.
-They work hand in hand to determine if any services are needed, and to help keep you driving safely on the road.
+They work hand in hand to determine if any services are needed and to help keep you driving safely on the road.
 Having a properly calibrated speedometer is very important when your vehicle is on the road.
-If you are ever pulled over and told that you have been speeding, but your speedometer said that you were in fact driving the speed limit, you can still get a ticket.
+If you are ever pulled over and told that you have been speeding, but your speedometer said that you were driving the speed limit, you can still get a ticket.
 This is because, by the design, the speedometer is accurate by law.
 Federal standards in the United States allow a maximum of 5 mph error plus-or-minus.
-Tire diameter, tire wear, tire temperature, pressure, vehicle load, and differential gearing can all have an effect of the speedometers reading.
+Tire diameter, tire wear, tire temperature, pressure, vehicle load, and differential gearing can all affect the speedometers reading.

 Also, if you have bought a salvage car or got a speedometer from a different vehicle to put into another, the mileage needs to be adjusted.
 But who does speedometer calibration?

 Safety Restore is a post-accident restoration company that does speedometer calibration.
 Safety Restore can help to rebuild tachometer gauge, oil gauge repair, temperature gauge repair, gas gauge repair, and car odometer repair.
 They can fix it all!
 Visit SafetyRestore.com and select the “Cluster Repair” service.
 Select the Make and Model of your vehicle before checking out.
 Then, simply send them your cluster and you can save up to $600 as compared to buying a new one at the dealer.
 Safety Restore will repair and ship back your item within 24 hours of receiving it, saving you both time and money.
 They have a 100% satisfaction guarantee and a lifetime warranty on all their services as well.
 Visit SafetyRestore.com, to learn more about how they can help you get back on the road driving safely.